-Second, we assume CoCos are regarded as a knock-in option with the barrier at H. The bail-in probability P_H is then equal to the probability of hitting the trigger share price H of the knock-in option, as argued by Su and Rieger (2009) :7
+Second, we assume CoCos are regarded as a knock-in option with the barrier at H. The bail-in probability P(H) is then equal to the probability of hitting the trigger share

-4 The trigger share price is unobservable; it is difficult to determine whether the estimated value is appropriate due to the scarcity of bail-in events so far.
+3. The trigger share price is unobservable; it is difficult to determine whether the estimated value is appropriate due to the scarcity of bail-in events so far (as of July 2017).

-5 It could be argued that the hazard rate changes dynamically and the assumption of a constant hazard rate is not appropriate.
-We deal with this issue to some extent by evaluating the term structure of bail-in probabilities in Section 3.
+4. It could be argued that the hazard rate changes dynamically and the assumption of a constant hazard rate is not appropriate.
+We deal with this issue to some extent by evaluating the term structure of bail-in probabilities in Section III.

-6 The actual loss rate will depend on when investors sell the stocks obtained through the CoCo conversion, so that realized loss rates may differ across CoCo investors.
+5. The actual loss rate will depend on when investors sell the stocks obtained through the CoCo conversion, so that realized loss rates may differ across CoCo investors.
 However, the trigger share price implied by market data can be thought of as including all possible investor loss rates.